eedinson/AM-Blockchain/documentation/docs.md

 Furthermore, quality documents are created during production and the file and document names are also inserted into the web application.
 Finally, a summary of all information is extracted via the web application in the form of a JSON file.

-For example, the print report `DO-04_PrintReport_LFM-0122-100-001.pdf` is considered as a quality document.
+For example, the print report `DO-04_PrintReport_LFM-0122-100-001.pdf` is considered as a quality document.<br />
 A reference to each quality document is stored among other information in the `ID1.json` file to the [Data](https://github.com/eedinson/AM-Blockchain/tree/main/data) for the respective component.

 <p align="right">(<a href="#top">back to top</a>)</p>